-Modi hails India as military space power after anti-satellite missile test
+India shoots down satellite in test, Modi hails arrival as space power

 “Space is being turned into a battlefront, making counter-space capabilities critical.
 In this light, India’s successful ‘kill’ with an ASAT weapon is significant.”

-The United States ran the first anti-satellite test in 1959, when satellites were rare and new.
+The United States ran the first anti-satellite test in 1959, when satellites themselves were rare and new.

 In the 1960s and early 1970s, the Soviet Union tested a weapon that would be launched into orbit, approach enemy satellites and destroy them with an explosive charge, according to the Union of Concerned Scientists.